 Major retail holidays attract armies of well-equipped, determined cybercriminals, primed and waiting to target unsuspecting shoppers who may let their guard down, if only for a moment.

-Our research team will unravel which countries and regions are affected the most by shopping season cyberthreats, and which types of malware are flagged and deterred most frequently by Surfshark Antivirus software around this time of year.
+Our research team will unravel which countries and regions are affected the most by cybersecurity vulnerabilities and threats, as well as which types of malware are flagged and deterred most frequently by Surfshark Antivirus around this time of year.

 Table of contents